[Updated as of 16 November 2022]

 Alarm bells ring, are you listening?

-With online shopping growing year-on-year, and events like Black Friday and Cyber Monday pushing shoppers to make hasty purchasing decisions, Christmas is the perfect time of year for cyber criminals to launch phishing and skimming scams against individuals, as well as malware, ransomware and DDoS attacks against businesses.
+With online shopping growing year-on-year, and events like Black Friday and Cyber Monday encouraging shoppers to make hasty purchasing decisions, Christmas is the perfect time of year for cyber criminals to launch their attacks.
+From phishing and skimming attacks against individuals, to malware and Distributed Denials of Service (DDoS) against businesses, cyber gangs are striking more and more over the festive period.

-It’s critical for IT security teams to shore up their defences before turning off the lights and heading home for a few mince pies and a glass of mulled wine.
-Here are our top tips for ensuring your business is safe and sound over the Christmas holidays…
+It’s critical for IT security teams to shore up their defences before turning off the lights and heading home for mince pies and mulled wine.
+Here are M247’s top tips to keep your business safe and sound over the festive period:

-Everyone’s rushing to get home for the holidays, but it’s important to send them off with an up-to-date knowledge of your business’s cyber security plan.
-Make sure they know they shouldn’t be logged into business-critical networks on BYOD devices while they’re carrying out personal shopping tasks.
-Warn them about the latest phishing scams doing the rounds, including the recent spate of charity-related scams.
-It’s a time for giving, but not of personal details and hard-earned savings.
+Everyone’s rushing to get home for the holidays, but it’s important to send them off with up-to-date knowledge of your business’ cyber security plan.
+Warn them about the latest phishing scams doing the rounds, and make sure they know what to do in the event they fall victim.
+Christmas is a time for giving, but not of personal details and hard-earned savings.

 2. Prepare for increased stress

-With online shopping at its annual peak, business systems can become easily overwhelmed by the increased amounts of data flowing in and out.
-Make sure all your customer-facing tools have the bandwidth to cope, and that you’ve got the infrastructure in place to securely handle, manage and store all that new data.
+The festive period calls for online shopping, streaming Christmas films and people generally being online more than usual.
+Business systems can become easily overwhelmed by the increased amounts of data flowing in and out.
+Make sure your Business Continuity Plan is setup, so your customer-facing tools have the bandwidth to cope, and that you’ve got the infrastructure in place to securely handle, manage and store all that new data.

 3. Be aware of industry-specific threats